 1. It Fosters an Appreciation of Money and a Growing Independence

 There is nothing that teaches a teenager an appreciation of money and the true value of the things they buy than having to spend their own money to get what they want.
-The weeks or months of saving; the patience required; the sacrifice of other purchases along the way—it is all an important lesson that prepares them for their future as a responsible adult who can function well in an adult world.
+The weeks or months of saving, the patience required, the sacrifice of other purchases along the way—it is an all-important lesson that prepares them for their future as a responsible adult who can function well in the adult world.

 2. It Improves Social Skillls

 Getting a part-time job as a teenager can really help to improve their social skills.
 Places of work introduce young people to other employees that are typically diverse in age and background.
 It can seem daunting to be the 'young person' and have to interact with people who might be decades older.
 It might not be something they've ever encountered before, except within their own families or with their teachers.
 If the job is a service job, they will probably also meet a range of customers, diverse not only in age, but in personality type.

 Read More From Toughnickel

 However, being able to interact with people from all walks of life is a valuable skill.
 Good social skills mean that they will be better prepared for many future roles, and more able to handle a variety of situations.
 A young person with good social skills can also appear more confident, hence giving them an advantage in many circumstances.